Buhr Park

 Overview

-Buhr Park is a large 39 acre park in southeastern Ann Arbor with much to offer.
+Buhr Park is a large 39 acre park in southeastern Ann Arbor with many recreation amenities to offer.
 View the Ann Arbor Parks and Nature Areas map for location context.
-The park contains softball diamonds, tennis courts, playground, open fields, sledding hill, picnic facilities with grills, an outdoor pool and a seasonal ice rink.
-Parking lots are located near most activities.
+The park contains softball diamonds, tennis courts with a tennis ball recycling bin, a playground, an outdoor Gaga Ball pit, rolling open fields, a sledding hill, and picnic facilities with grills.
+Contact Park Rentals for information about renting the ball fields.
+The park is home to the Buhr Park Outdoor Ice Arena and Pool.
+Parking lots are located near most of the activities.
 Buhr contains a variety of stormwater features including rain gardens and wet meadows, with the goal of having the park be a zero-runoff area.
 View the specific features at Buhr here, read more about rain gardens here, or learn more about creating your own rain gardens here.
-Buhr is connected to Cobblestone Farm and Allen Elementary School.
+Buhr is also home to the historic Cobblestone Farm and borders Allen Elementary School.

 Park Notices